SashankBhamidi/git-gang/ADD_YOUR_NAME.md

 ## Add your entry below this line

-- Name: swapnith kondapalli
+- Name:
-- Username: swapnith12
+- Username:
-- Message: I'm looking to contribute for javascript (NodeJS,ReactJS and NextJS issues)
+- Message: